jieter/django-tables2/docs/pages/api-reference.rst

             This functionality is also available via the ``order_by`` keyword argument to a table's constructor.

-    sequence (iteralbe): The sequence of the table columns.
+    sequence (iterable): The sequence of the table columns.
         This allows the default order of columns (the order they were defined in the Table) to be overridden.